StillGreenMan/Buckshot-Roulette-Terminal/README.md

 Once the round is over, the game will exit.

 # System Requirements
--A keyboard
+- A keyboard
--Boredom
+- Boredom
+- An operating system.

--An operating system.
-TBH if you're compiling it yourself it'll probably run on whatever you run it on.
+TBH if you're compiling it yourself it'll probably run on whatever you compile it for.

 # Why?
 Short answer: Because I can.